Guiding You Through the Disability Maze

-Preparation is the key to presenting the best available evidence at an Alpharetta Social Security disability hearing.
-As much as possible, you should seek to stack the record with evidence demonstrating your medical condition and the degree of disability caused by that condition, and additionally be prepared to explain how the medical condition limits your ability to perform both work tasks and everyday living tasks.
+Preparation is key to presenting the best available evidence at an Alpharetta Social Security disability hearing.
+As much as possible, you should seek to stack the record with evidence demonstrating your medical condition and the degree of disability caused by that condition, and additionally be ready to explain how the medical condition limits your ability to perform both work tasks and everyday living tasks.

 To Schedule a Initial Consultation, Click the Button Below:

 Call (678) 228-8688 or use the form below to ask a question or request additional information.
 We respond within 1 business day and often the same day.
 Don’t hesitate, your questions are welcome!

 There are many Social Security disability law firms throughout Georgia.
 What sets The Khaki Law Firm apart from the rest?
 Why should you choose us?
 We are honored to represent those who have worked hard most of their lives, but due to a mental or physical impairment are no longer able to maintain employment and earn an income.